What if I were to tell you that your mobile phone is being underutilized for its functionality?

 - Now, repeat the installation process again.
 Click on ‘Install’ on this message.

-How to Install Magisk Latest Version 20.4 on Android [Non-Rooted Phones]
+How to Install Magisk Latest Version on Android [Custom Recovery Option]

 - Download TWRP (Team Win Recovery Project) recovery.
 TWRP is a custom recovery image for Android-based devices.
 It allows users to download third-party firmware and back up the current system.